Winter's Tale (film): Production

-Initially, Warner Bros. attempted to sign Martin Scorsese in 2002, but he turned down the chance to direct the movie, calling it "unfilmable".
-Later on, Winter's Tale became a "passion project" for director Akiva Goldsman, who was given the go-ahead by Warner Bros.
-In February 2011 with a budget of $75 million.
-It was reported that the film's budget was dropped to $60 million in February 2012; at the same time Will Smith and Russell Crowe were linked to the project in supporting roles.
+Initially, Warner Bros. attempted to sign Martin Scorsese in 2002, but he turned down the chance to direct the movie, calling it "unfilmable."
+Later on, Winter's Tale became a "passion project" for director Akiva Goldsman, who was given the go-ahead by Warner Bros. in February 2011 with a budget of $75 million.
+It was reported that the film's budget was dropped to $60 million in February 2012.
+At the same time Will Smith and Russell Crowe were linked to the project in supporting roles.

 Benjamin Walker, Tom Hiddleston, Aaron Taylor-Johnson, and Garrett Hedlund auditioned for the role of Peter Lake while Elizabeth Olsen, Bella Heathcote, Gabriella Wilde and Sarah Gadon tested for the role of Beverly Penn.
-In March 2012 it was reported that Jessica Brown Findlay had been offered the role of Beverly, Colin Farrell was linked to the role of Peter Lake in the following month.
-William Hurt joined the cast as Beverly's father, Isaac Penn, in August 2012.
+In March 2012 it was reported that Jessica Brown Findlay had been offered the role of Beverly.
+In April, Colin Farrell was linked to the role of Peter Lake.
+In August 2012, William Hurt joined the cast as Beverly's father, Isaac Penn.
 In September 2012 multiple new cast members were announced, including Matt Bomer, Lucy Griffiths and Eva Marie Saint.
 The final major addition to the cast was Jennifer Connelly, whose involvement was confirmed in October 2012 shortly before the start of filming.

 Principal photography began in October 2012 but was delayed due to Hurricane Sandy.
 Shooting took place at locations across New York City including Grand Central Terminal, Red Hook, Brooklyn, East Village, Manhattan, and Central Park.
 Filming was also done at Lyndhurst in Tarrytown, New York.
 The cinematographer was Caleb Deschanel, who photographed the film with Arri Alexa digital cameras and Panavision C-, E- and G-Series anamorphic lenses.

 Release

 Winter's Tale premiered in London on February 13, 2014, and was theatrically released on February 14, 2014, in the United States by Warner Bros.
 Pictures.
-The film opened poorly at #7, grossing $7.3 million in its first weekend.
+The film opened poorly at No. 7, grossing $7.3 million in its first weekend.
 Winter's Tale grossed just $12.6 million in the United States and $18.2 million abroad for a total of $30.8 million worldwide.
 Warner Home Video released it on DVD and Blu-ray on June 24, 2014.